StudioTakken/tak-simple-bookkeeper/tak-simple-bookkeeper/README.md

 ## About Tak Simple Bookkeeper

 A simple bookkeeping system for my son who started his very own small business.
 It needed to be simple and straitforward.
+Free and open-source, for freelancers and small businesses.

+## Build with

 - PHP 8.0.2 & Mysql (I'm using [MAMP](https://www.mamp.info) locally)
 - [Tailwind](https://tailwindcss.com), [Alpine.js](https://alpinejs.dev/), [Laravel](https://laravel.com), and [Livewire](https://laravel-livewire.com).